Jemulcrone/data-and-gis-analyst-portfolio/ReadMe.md

 ### Overview:

-The purpose of this project was to explore the distribution of voluntary carbon credit creation across the U.S. and identify differences between states that create larger and smaller amounts of credits.
+This project explores the distribution of voluntary carbon credits creation across the U.S. and investigates differences between states that generate large and small amounts of credits in order to understand what drives credit creation.

 #### [Carbon Credits Report](https://htmlpreview.github.io/?https://github.com/Jemulcrone/data-and-gis-analyst-portfolio/blob/main/carbon-credits-python/carbon-credit-markdown.html)